JamesPC44/USC_UpperDivision_Spring2019/marathon_madness/README.md

 ## Explanation 1

-The Durindal Coefficient of each index is as follows:
+The Durandal Coefficient of each index is as follows:

 ```
-Durindal Coeff.		idx a		idx b
+Durandal Coeff.		idx a		idx b
 36.013886210738214	[FM, Z]		[QK, G]
 36.013886210738214	[QK, G]		[FM, Z]
 313.639920928443	[FM, Z]		[J, EN]